ninenines/ranch/ROADMAP.md

     We should be able to add more acceptors to a pool but also to remove some of them as needed.

-*   Add Transport:secure/0.

-    Currently Ranch checks if a connection is secure by checking if its name is 'ssl'.
-This isn't a very modular solution,  adding an API function that returns whether a connection is secure would fix that issue.